-Panel A of Table 4 reports the results of our regressions that examine how VC syndicate composition affects the entrepreneurial firm's propensity to have a successful exit.
-The dependent variable is SUCCESS\EXIT in column 1.
-The coefficient estimate of VCCI is positive and significant at the 5% level, which suggests that as the overlap of VC investors within a VC syndicate across various financing rounds increases, the entrepreneurial firm financed by this VC syndicate is more likely to have a successful exit.
-In column 2, we replace the dependent variable with IPO\EXIT and find that the coefficient estimate of the VCCI continues to be positive and significant, suggesting that, as the overlap of VCs within a VC syndicate across various financing rounds increases, the entrepreneurial firm financed by this VC syndicate and significant, suggesting that as the overlap of VCs within a VC syndicate across various financing rounds increases, the entrepreneurial firm financed by this VC syndicate and significant, suggesting that as the overlap of VCs within a VC syndicate across various financing rounds increases, the entrepreneurial firm financed by this VC syndicate across various financing rounds increases, the entrepreneurial firm financed by this VC syndicate is more likely to exit through an IPO rather than another form of exit.
+financing rounds increases, the entrepreneurial firm financed by the VC syndicate is more likely to have a successful exit.
+In column 2, we replace the dependent variable with IPO_EXIT and find that the coefficient estimate of the VCCI continues to be positive and significant, suggesting that, as the overlap of VCs within a VC syndicate across various financing rounds increases, the entrepreneurial firm financed by this VC syndicate is more likely to exit through an IPO rather than another form of exit.

-An alternative interpretation of the results presented in Panel A of Table 4 is that some VCs may experience liquidity shocks due to various reasons and therefore have to withdraw their investments from their portfolio firms, reducing the firm's probability of success.
+An alternative interpretation of the results presented in Panel A of Table 4 is that some VCs may experience liquidity shocks due to various reasons and, therefore, have to withdraw their investments from their portfolio firms, reducing the firms' probability of success.
 Therefore, the fact that some VC investors do not participate in subsequent financing rounds may not suggest that the VC investors were shirking in the previous rounds.
 To examine whether our results are robust to this alternative explanation, we repeat the analysis in a subsample period, 1993-2000, when the U.S. economy was experiencing an unusually long expansion/boom.
 During this period, the capital supply available to VC investors was higher and VC investors were less likely to experience a liquidity shock relative to those investing during a contraction/recession period.
 We report the results in this subsample period in Panel B of Table 4.
-We find positive coefficient estimates of the VC composition index VCCI in both columns (successful exits and IPO exits), suggesting that the results hold even in the boom period when VCs' dropping out from the syndicate is less likely due to liquidity shocks.
-Overall, the evidence reported in Table 4 is consistent with hypothesis H4, suggesting that firms financed by a syndicate with a more "constant" composition across financing rounds are more likely to have a successful exit outcome.
+We find positive coefficient estimates of the VCCI in both columns (successful exits and IPO exits), suggesting that the results hold even in the boom period when VCs dropping out from the syndicate is less likely due to liquidity shocks.
+Overall, the evidence reported in Table 4 is consistent with Hypothesis 4, suggesting that firms financed by a syndicate with a more "constant" composition across financing rounds are more likely to have a successful exit outcome.27